realrolfje/locker/README.md

 ## Quick start
 1. Make sure you have Java 1.8 and Maven 3 installed.
 1. Clone this project.
+1. Go to `src/main/script` and run `createSelfSignedServerCertificateKeystore.sh`
-1. Run `mvn exec:java`
+1. Go to back to the project root and run `mvn exec:java`
-1. Open [the WADL](http://localhost:8081/api/application.wadl) in a browser or REST client
+1. Open [the WADL](https://localhost:8443/api/application.wadl) in a browser or REST client

 ## Goals: